 - Encourage Girl Scouts to canvass their communities with Girl Scout buddies and adult partners.
 Girls may go door-to-door in any residential neighborhood within GSGLA's boundaries. - Sell door-to-door with cookies in hand.
 Load up a wagon with cookies, make signs, and you are ready for a residential neighborhood walkabout!
-Leave a doorhanger for customers who aren't home (tip: Print personalized doorhangers from Digital Cookie). - Walkabouts occur only during daylight hours, in residential, non-commercial areas.
+Leave a doorhanger for customers who aren't home (tip: Print personalized doorhangers from Digital Cookie). - Girl Scouts should always wear their Girl Scout membership pin with their uniform, sash or vest, or Girl Scout t-shirt when selling cookies.
+A best practice is to wear a full uniform-it attracts more customer interest and helps to maximize opportunities. - Walkabouts occur only during daylight hours, in residential, non-commercial areas.
 Shopping centers, schools/colleges, college campus residences, parking lots, and farmers markets are all considered non-residential areas and therefore are not allowed.
-Girl Scouts may sell cookies in a community park (i.e., a softball game), if city ordinances permit. - Daisy, Brownie, and Junior Girl Scouts must be accompanied by an adult when selling and delivering cookies. - Cadettes, Seniors, and Ambassadors must be supervised by an adult when selling cookies door-to-door. - Girl Scouts should never enter a customer's home or approach customers in cars. - If a customer stops a Girl Scout while walking around a residential neighborhood, the girl may sell them cookies; however, she is NOT permitted to stay in that spot and continue to sell.
-A walkabout means you are constantly walking, not staying in one place to sell cookies.

-- Girl Scouts are encouraged to accept credit card payments via the Digital Cookie Take a Payment feature (free to troops); Square or Cheddar-Up must be linked to the troop bank account.
-Individual Girl Scouts may not use Venmo, PayPal, Zelle and other payment apps to collect payment from customers. - Girl Scouts may also ask for a customer's contact information to call back later or add them to their Digital Cookie list for email orders.
+Girl Scouts may sell cookies in a community park (i.e., a softball game), if city ordinances permit. - Daisy, Brownie, and Junior Girl Scouts must be accompanied by an adult when selling and delivering cookies. - Cadettes, Seniors, and Ambassadors must be supervised by an adult when selling cookies door-to-door. - Girl Scouts should never enter a customer's home or approach customers in cars. - If a customer stops a Girl Scout while walking around a residential neighborhood, the girl may sell them cookies; however, the girl is NOT permitted to stay in that spot and continue to sell.
+A walkabout means you are constantly walking, not staying in one place to sell cookies. - Girl Scouts are encouraged to accept credit card payments via the Digital Cookie Take a Payment feature (free to troops); Square or Cheddar-Up must be linked to the troop bank account.
+Venmo, PayPal, and Zelle are not allowed to collect payment from customers. - Girl Scouts may also ask for a customer's contact information to call back later or add them to their Digital Cookie list for email orders.
 Girl Scouts should leave their cookie "business card" (printed from Digital Cookie) so the customer can order more.
 Girls' personal contact information should never be given to customers.